This Middle Eastern lentil soup recipe requires just a few ingredients, and not

 This Arabic lentil soup reminds me of Ramadan, a holy month when Muslims fast from sunrise to sunset.
-Once it's time to break our fast, this is the soup we do it with!
+Once it's time to break our fast, this soup perfectly compliments any main dish!
 It's healthy and packed with nutrients.
 I actually make this all year long.
 It's one of my go-to recipes for meal planning because I can easily make a large batch, and its easy to store in the freezer.
 I also rotate this with cauliflower soup and roasted red pepper soup.

 I learned this recipe from my mom, but I've made a few tweaks to it over the years, mainly to make it much easier to make using the Instant Pot.
 But if you don't have one, I also listed stove top directions.
 Traditionally, onions fried in oil are poured on top of the finished soup before serving.
 But to avoid the extra calories, I skip this step (but feel free to try it out!).

 For this soup, we just need a few simple ingredients.
 In terms of spices, cumin is the star, adding a delicious nutty and warm flavour to the lentils.
 I also use a bit of turmeric to make it a vibrant yellow colour.
 That's the only 2 spices you'll need, mainly because the onions and other vegetables will also add so much flavour... don't skip the onions!
 In fact, you can even add more if you like.
 This soup is not meant to be overly spicy, as it is traditionally served to break the fast during Ramadan.